 However, it may be that the lease can no longer be fulfilled as the property cannot be provided to the tenant as agreed in the lease.
-The tenant and owner should therefore discuss ending the tenancy.
+In this situation the tenant and owner should discuss ending the tenancy.

 If the parties cannot agree, the tenant can serve the owner with a Notice to Terminate the lease for no longer providing the property as agreed.

 In severe cases, the lease may be automatically terminated where it becomes legally frustrated.
-This means it is impossible for one or both parties to fulfil the terms of the lease.
+This means it is impossible for one or both parties to fulfill the terms of the lease.

 Until a notice is given, or the parties agree, the tenant is responsible for paying the rent in full (even if they have been evacuated from the property).
 A tenant can negotiate rent reductions with the owner.

 While the property owner is not obligated to reduce the rent, the owner should consider whether it is reasonable to charge the full amount of rent if the property is not currently liveable or enjoyable to the same extent it was prior to the damage.

 Any agreement in rent reduction should be put in writing.